olivier-carrere/redaction-technique.org/src/content/docs/en/costs/un-index-est-il-utile-dans-un-pdf.md

 ---
 title: "Is an index useful in a PDF?"
 description: "Full-text search seems to have dethroned the index."
+proofreading: IA
 ---

-In the age of dematerialized documents, is an index an indispensable element of good **technical documentation**?
+In the age of digital documents, is an index an indispensable element of good **technical documentation**?

-Full-text searching seems to have superseded the index.
-Technical manuals are now only exceptionally supplied to customers in paper form.
-PDF, a format for exchange between a source format not intended for customers and a printed version only marginally intended for them, has become the norm.
-The *Ctrl+F* keystroke sequence is now a more natural reflex for anyone looking for information.
+Full-text search appears to have replaced the index.
+Technical manuals are rarely provided to customers in paper form.
+PDF, a format for exchanging non-customer-facing source content and a marginally intended printed version, has become the norm.
+The *Ctrl+F* keystroke sequence is now a natural reflex for anyone seeking information.

-A text intended for the Web will use a wide range of terminology to increase its visibility on search engines.
-The use of synonyms is de rigueur to give the potential reader several access paths to the source of information that may be of interest.
-Search engines have made the index obsolete.
+Text intended for the web employs a wide range of terminology to enhance visibility on search engines.
+Using synonyms is essential to provide potential readers multiple paths to relevant information.
+Thus, search engines have rendered the index obsolete.

-If technical documentation uses consistent terminology, the effectiveness of full-text searching is reduced: if the **technical writer** has used only the term *directory*, readers searching for the word *folder* will miss the information they're looking for.
+However, if technical documentation uses consistent terminology, full-text search effectiveness diminishes: if the **technical writer** uses only the term *directory*, readers searching for *folder* will miss the information they need.

-In this case, the index, if it's well done, is very useful.
-The only problem is that creating a good index requires a major effort at the very end of the project, just before delivery time.
-And providing a poor index is of no interest to either the customer or the company.
+In this case, a well-crafted index is invaluable.
+The challenge lies in the significant effort required at the project's end, just before delivery.
+A poorly created index benefits neither the customer nor the company.

-So, paradoxically, an index is more useful for good documentation than for bad documentation (at least, documentation with inconsistent terminology).
-But its cost/utility ratio is low.
-It's a luxury that companies can rarely afford, but certainly not the first quality aspect to be improved.
-An index is the icing on the cake of technical documentation - the most important thing is the cake.
+Paradoxically, an index is more useful for high-quality documentation than for inadequate documentation (with inconsistent terminology).
+However, its cost-to-benefit ratio is low.
+It's a luxury companies rarely afford and not the primary quality aspect to prioritize.
+An index is the icing on the cake of technical documentation, but the most important element is the cake itself.